 Could website localisation give you a global edge?

 Translating your website for foreign markets is an increasingly important move for many businesses.
+Afterall another 300 million people have started using the internet in the last 12 months alone.
 But there’s a big difference between translation and true localisation, and many firms are only getting half way there.

 Lots of free online services offer literal translation for your website, but copying and pasting your content won’t give you a truly localised feel for the foreign markets you want to tap into.